Kathan-Kadiya/MitraMela/README.md

-A real time chat aaplication with various features where friends can meet and interact with each other and enjoy the time together.
+A real time chat application with various features where people around the world can meet and interact with each other and enjoy the time together.